biodash/biodash.github.io/content/codeclub/01_backyard-birds/index.md

 </div>

-If it worked, you should get the same output as shown in the code block above: it attached 8 packages, and it warns that some of its functions are now "masking" base R functions.
+If this worked, you should get the same output as shown in the code block above: it attached 8 packages, and it warns that some of its functions are now "masking" base R functions.

 <div class="alert alert-note">

 <div>

-The *tidyverse* is a very popular and useful ecosystem of R packages for data analysis, which we will be using a lot in Code Club (despite some disadvantages[^1]).
+The *tidyverse* is a very popular and useful ecosystem of R packages for data analysis, which we will be using a lot in Code Club.

 When we refer to "*base R*" as opposed to the *tidyverse*, we mean functions that are loaded in R by default (without loading a package), and that can perform similar operations in a different way.